Mind Lake SDK

 3. MindLake.DataLake.Column

-instance encapsulates properties about the column, including its name, data type, and encryption status.
-By creating a Column
+Column type is used to represent a single column in a table.
+Each Column instance encapsulates properties about the column, including its name, data type, and encryption status.
+By creating a Column object, you can define the properties of a table column and use it to construct a table schema.

 Fields

-: The name of the column.type
+• columnName - string: The name of the column.

-: A flag that indicates whether the column should be encrypted or not.
+• encrypt - boolean: A flag that indicates whether the column should be encrypted or not.

 Example